earlruby/create-vm/README.md

 ## About

+After the latest updates to the code these scripts now create VMs from full Linux distros _in a few seconds._

 I was looking for a way to automate the creation of VMs for testing various distributed system / cluster software packages.
 I've used Vagrant in the past but I wanted something that would: